mguery/resume/index.md

-**Self-taught IT professional with 9 years of experience working closely with Fortune 500s, non-profits, and SaaS startups in a customer-facing role.
+**Self-taught IT professional with 9 years of experience in a customer-facing roles.
 AWS & Microsoft certified with a passion for learning new technologies.**

-As an Implementation Consultant, I provide project support and help online service providers set up business software in a day so they can focus on what they do best.
+Currently, I’m an Implementation Consultant helping online service providers set up business software in a day, including tools like HoneyBook, Dubsado, WordPress, and Asana.

 **Reviews**
 * "...Marjy completed the job in a timely and professional manner.
 Marjy helped me by saving time and money."
 * "...found the experience very easygoing.
 She is easy to work with."
 * "...an excellent teacher.
 I highly recommend her to guide you..."
 * "...unfailingly polite to the librarians she worked with and the students she was tutoring.
 Most notable was her patience with sometimes difficult patrons who could be frustrated in learning new computer skills."

-To see how I can add value to your team, check out my [Plum.io profile](https://secure.plum.io/p/hk14dNZ_esxZzpK9gEMvXg).

 ## [Qualifications]